 Movement and exercise increase your health and your sense of wellbeing, which gives you more energy and promotes your overall wellness.
 Exercise also increases your endorphins, which can help you get more sleep and reduce stress.
 As the wise Elle Woods once said, “Exercise gives you endorphins.
 Endorphins make you happy.
 Happy people just don’t shoot their husbands, they just don’t.”

-Take a walk, hop on your bike, go for a hike, enjoy some yoga.
+Take a walk, hop on your bike (or e-bike), go for a hike, enjoy some yoga.
 Move your body in some way that feels good and right for you.
 Sometimes working out with a friend helps with stress, too!

 Re-Evaluate Your Priorities